FREE Case Review (866) 588-0600

 Types of Brachial Plexus Injury

-Several types of birth injuries can be suffered by a child during delivery.
-The determination and diagnosis of the type of a child’s brachial plexus injury which has been sustained by a child is often difficult.
+A child can suffer several types of birth injuries during delivery.
+The determination and diagnosis of the type of a child’s brachial plexus injury that a child has sustained is often difficult.
 The symptoms of Erb’s palsy may be similar, even though the degree to which the nerve has been injured is very different.

-Each type of Erb’s palsy refers to a different degree of damage to the brachial plexus nerve, and could require different treatment for the child to minimize the impact the injury has throughout their life.
+Each type of Erb’s palsy refers to a different degree of damage to the brachial plexus nerve and could require different treatment for the child to minimize the injury’s impact throughout their life.
 The following are 3 of the most common types:

 Attorney Client Relationship